I came across a very terrifying statistic the other day.

 You could use simple online calculators, like the one below, to help you settle on an estimate.
 Most are based on market research, so you can just customize the data you get to fit your SaaS marketing needs:

 Your budget size will depend on your campaign strategies’ nature and expense.
 For instance, you can scale your budget fast for paid channels like Google Ads as long as you’re seeing an immediate Return On Ad Spend (ROAS).

 If your campaign is more dependent on attracting organic traffic, you’ll be making longer-term investments.
 That will likely impact spending.

 5. Build an Effective SEO Strategy

 You cannot run a successful marketing campaign without considering an SEO strategy.
-SEO enables your SaaS content to rank high on search engine result pages, increasing your company’s traffic.
+Search engine optimization helps your SaaS content rank high on search engine result pages, increasing your company’s traffic.
 Research shows that the first three Google search results get 75.1% of all clicks.

 Common sense tells you that figures are about right.

 Search is an excellent channel to explore if you’re already generating returns from paid ads.
 It’s also a good way to cost-effectively grow your email and retargeting lists.